ly129/CausalMetaR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# CMetafoR
+# CausalMetaR

 <!-- badges: start -->
 <!-- badges: end -->

-The `CMetafoR` package provides robust and efficient methods for estimating causal effects in a target population using a multi-source dataset.
+The `CausalMetaR` package provides robust and efficient methods for estimating causal effects in a target population using a multi-source dataset.
 The multi-source data can be a collection of trials, observational studies, or a combination of both, which have the same